two profiles with word Phrase printed on them facing each other

 Bless Their Hearts

-I hear “bless your heart” so often among southerners that I assumed the phrase is intended for Yankees.
+I heard “bless your heart” so often among Southerners that I assumed the phrase is intended for Yankees.
 But it’s all in the context of the conversation, as this Bless Your Heart 101 article from Southern Living explains.
 After reading it, I’m pretty sure that the empathetic version is only intended for fellow Southerners.
 Either that or they spend a lot of time on the phone with people they don’t like, bless their hearts.

-Here are some other phrases Southern Living says are unique to the south but I declare I heard many of these growing up in New Jersey.
+Here are some other phrases Southern Living says are unique to the South but I declare,I heard many of these growing up in New Jersey.
 I won’t argue their origin, though, because that conversation won’t amount to a hill of beans and we can talk about it til the cows come home.
 Be sure to watch the accompanying video, too—it’s a hoot.

 Sports Idioms Live On In Spoken Language